 HH = 'household head'.
-Zone 1 corresponds to the Grand Tunis, the most prosperous region and largest industrial center.
-Zone 5 corresponds to the Centre-East (Sousse, Monastir, Mahdia), which is the second economic region of Tunisia.
+Zone 1 corresponds to Greater Tunis, the most prosperous region and largest industrial center.
+Zone 5 corresponds to the Middle east (Sousse, Monastir, Mahdia), which is the second economic region of Tunisia.
 It is reputed for its thriving tourist industry.
 Since Zones 1 and 5 are omitted, the sign of the coefficients of the other zones should be negative in the prediction equation of living standards.
-Zone 2 is the Nord-Est (Nabeul, Bizerte, Zaghouen), which is the third most important economic region of Tunisia.
-We expect that the coefficient of this variable would have the smallest magnitude among the zone coefficients in the prediction equation.
-Zone 3 corresponds to the North-West where the highest poverty incidence is.
+Zone 2 is the Northest (Nabeul, Bizerte, Zaghouen), which is the third most important economic region of Tunisia.
+We expect the coefficient of this variable to have the smallest magnitude among the zone coefficients in the prediction equation.
+Zone 3 corresponds to the Northwest where the highest poverty incidence is.
 Its coefficient should have the largest magnitude among the zone coefficients.
-Zone 4 is the Centre-West, which is also very poor.
-Zone 6 is the Sfax area, which is economically prosperous as one the main industrial center after Tunis and the Centre-East.
-Zone7 is the South-West where Tozeur oasis stands as an important producing area of dates.
+Zone 4 is the Middle west which is also very poor.
+Zone 6 is the Sfax area, which is economically prosperous as one the main industrial center after Tunis and the Middle east.
+Zone7 is the Southwest where Tozeur oasis stands as an important producing area of dates.
 It is also an increasingly prosperous tourism center.
 Other important towns in this area are Gafsa (with a declining production of phosphates) and Kbelli.
-Zone 8 is the South-East, which includes Gabes (relatively wealthy although less than Sfax), Mednine and Tataouine.
+Zone 8 is the Southeast, which includes Gabes (relatively wealthy although less than Sfax), Mednine and Tataouine.
 Its coefficient in the prediction equation should be negative.

 As for the housing characteristics, the number of rooms per capita should be correlated with living standards.
 The omitted category for the housing type is 'villa'.
-Therefore, the coefficients of the remaining categories should have negative signs, especially for 'arab house' and 'gourbi'.
+Therefore, the coefficients of the remaining categories should have negative signs, especially for 'arab house' and 'hovel'.

 The activities of members are likely to matter for living standards.
 The number of participants in the household budget (nbbud) and the number of male and female active members (respectively actifm, actiff) should be positively correlated with the living standard.
 The categories for professionals, managers, industrials and traders are omited in the prediction equations.
 Then, except for the category Agrifar (farmer), the included professional categories should have negative coefficients.
 The sign of the coefficient for farmer may be ambiguous because the questionnaire does not distinguish small and large producers.
-Moreover, neither the information on cultivated areas, nor on the agricultural activity is available.
+Moreover, no information on the cultivated areas or on the agricultural activity is available.